By Alexis Adams, MSc, PAg

 Introduction

-The impact of viruses on human health is well understood, but less is known regarding the impact viruses can have on plants, including pulse crops.
-Symptoms of pulse viruses vary widely, causing minimal yield impact up to complete crop failure.
-Viruses can infect all pulse crops grown in Western Canada including peas, lentils, chickpeas, and faba beans.
-While pulse viruses are more prevalent in other regions such as the Middle East, Australia, and the United States (U.S.), there have been cases of pulse viruses reported in Saskatchewan.
-Incidence of pulse viruses are currently extremely low but may increase in the future with expanding pulse acres, climate change, and the spread of viruses from nearby growing regions.
+The impact of viruses on human health is well understood, but less is known about their effects on plants, including pulse crops.
+Symptoms of pulse viruses vary widely, ranging from minimal yield impact to complete crop failure.
+Viruses can infect all pulse crops grown in Western Canada, including peas, lentils, chickpeas, and faba beans.
+While pulse viruses are more prevalent in other regions, such as the Middle East, Australia, and the United States (U.S.), cases have been reported in Saskatchewan.
+The incidence of pulse viruses is currently extremely low but may increase in the future as pulse acres expand, climate change progresses, and viruses spread from nearby growing regions.
 Farmers need not fear the future threat of these viruses, however, as several tools exist to manage viruses in pulse crops.
-The goal of this fact sheet is to build understanding of pulse virus basics including transmission, symptoms, scouting, testing, and management strategies.
-Understanding these basics will equip growers and agronomists to identify pulse viruses in the field and prepare for management in the future.
+The goal of this fact sheet is to build understanding of pulse virus basics, including transmission, symptoms, scouting, testing, and management strategies.
+Understanding these basics will equip growers and agronomists to identify pulse viruses in the field and prepare for future management.

 Virus Transmission